Techtonica/curriculum/projects/db-modeling-assignment.md

 1. Select the image URLs of all Photos that a specific User ID hearted
 1. Select all the usernames who Hearted a given photo (given the photo's primary key)

-## End of Requirements

-If you have completed the above, or the due date has arrived, please submit according to instructions above.
-If you want more challenges, please continue.

 ## Bonus Queries